tianchengzhe/EllipTrack_docs/docs/tutorial.rst

    Default values of these parameters are often sufficient for a satisfactory tracking performance.
    For this movie, these values are specifically adjusted to improve the mitosis detection.

-Note: "Post-Processing" has been renamed as "Local Track Correction" in the newer commits.
+Note: "Post-Processing" has been renamed as "Local Track Correction" in the newer versions.

 Signal Extraction
 *****************